PraxTube/chess-ai/docs/milestones/4-optimized-AI/README.md

 ## Summary

-In this milestone we primairly focused on the AI and to improve the AI's strength and speed.
+In this milestone we primairly focused on the AI improvements in both strength and speed.

-## AI

-We implemented the following AI features:
+We managed to make the AI both stronger and faster by implementing the following changes:

+- Various evaluation function improvements
 - PVS/negamax
 - Nullsearch
 - MCTS

+## AI

 ### Evaluation